Tess Gardella: Theater

-Her first performance in the legitimate theater was in the 1921 version of George White's Scandals.But she was best known for her role in the classic stage musical Show Boat in 1927, where she originated the role of Queenie.
-She was the only member of the original Broadway cast to appear in blackface; the show featured an African-American chorus.
-Jules Bledsoe, who originated the role of Joe in the same production and sang Ol' Man River, was also African-American.
-She played the entire original run of the show, which ended in May 1929, and even returned for a 1932 Broadway revival which reunited most of the original 1927 cast.
-After Show Boat, she returned to the vaudeville stage.
+Gardella's first performance in the legitimate theater was in the 1921 version of George White's Scandals.

+But she was best known for her role in the classic stage musical Show Boat in 1927, in which she originated the role of Queenie.
+The show featured an African-American chorus and cast, including Jules Bledsoe (in the role of Joe) who made "Ol' Man River" an American classic.
+The exception was Gardella, who played her role in blackface.
+She remained through the entire original run of the show, which ended in May 1929.
+She also returned for a 1932 Broadway revival that reunited most of the original 1927 cast.
+After Show Boat, Gardella returned to the vaudeville stage.

 Film

 During the 1930s, Gardella appeared in occasional movie shorts filmed in New York, including the Vitaphone series Rambling 'Round Radio Row (1932–34).
 She appeared in the film that made Shirley Temple a star, Stand Up and Cheer!
 (1934).
 She was usually billed as "Aunt Jemima".

 In 1938, the Vitaphone studio starred her as "Tess Gardella (Aunt Jemima)" in the two-reel musical short A Swing Opera.
-In this updated condensation of the famous operetta The Bohemian Girl, with special lyrics by Sammy Cahn and Saul Chaplin, Gardella was top-billed as the gypsy queen and does not wear blackface.Billboard summed up her appeal as the personification of the "colored mammy."
+In this updated condensation of the famous operetta The Bohemian Girl, with special lyrics by Sammy Cahn and Saul Chaplin, Gardella was top-billed as the gypsy queen and does not wear blackface.

+Billboard summed up her appeal as the personification of the "colored mammy."